 Professor David Robie is the Director of the Pacific Media Centre and a journalist of more than 40 years.
 For more than two decades he focused on covering the Asia-Pacific region.
 He has reported on post-colonial coups, indigenous struggles for independence and environmental and developmental issues.

-Professor Robie, is editor of the Pacific Journalism Review (PJR), the only research journal to investigate media issues in the South Pacific, Asia-Pacific, Australia and New Zealand.
-Through his role as Director of the Pacific Media Centre, he maintains Pacific Media Watch, a digital archive of daily dispatches about Pacific journalism and media , ethics and professionalism and jointly publishes the high profile independent Pacific Scoop news website with industry partner Scoop Media.
+Professor Robie is editor of Pacific Journalism Review (PJR), the only research journal to investigate media issues in the South Pacific, Asia-Pacific, Australia and New Zealand.
+Through his role as Director of the Pacific Media Centre, he manages Pacific Media Watch, a digital research of daily dispatches about Pacific journalism and media , ethics and professionalism, and jointly publishes the high profile independent Pacific Scoop news website with industry partner Scoop Media.

-He has written nine books on the region’s politics and media, including Mekim Nius: South Pacific politics, media and education, and a book about the bombing of the Rainbow Warrior.
+He has written ten books on the region’s politics and media, including Mekim Nius: South Pacific politics, media and education, and a book about the bombing of the Rainbow Warrior, and Don’t Spoil My Beautiful Face: Media, Mayhem and Human Rights in the Pacific (Little Island Press, 2014).

 In 2011, he was awarded a Vice-Chancellor’s Teaching Excellence Award.
 In 2010, he won the Creative Stimulus Award for innovation and contribution in “reporting hot topics” as editor of PJR at the inaugural Academy Awards of the Global Industries in Beijing, China.
 In 2005, he won the PIMA Pacific Media Freedom award for his contribution to Pasifika journalism education and media freedom in both New Zealand and the region.